 To fit a wheel properly on your 200, you’ll need to know more aspects than just the bolt pattern.
 Below we’ve outlined all the factors you should be aware of for each generation of the 200.
 These include: center bore diameter, wheel tightening torque, whether lug nuts or bolts are used, and the thread size of the bolts.

 We also want to clarify that the below-listed specifications are the same for all models within that generation.
 The 200, of course, comes in different trim levels and engine options.
-However, these bolt patterns, lugs used, and torque specifications do not change for other models within a generation.
+However, these bolt patterns, lugs used, and torque specifications do not change for other models within a generation and it’s often consistent across other Chrysler vehicles.

 Furthermore, we also listed the exact tire and rim size used with each engine option to give you a precise idea of what tires you can and cannot buy.